guanquann/tp/docs/DeveloperGuide.md

 1. Deleting a contact while all contacts are being shown

    1. Prerequisites: List all contacts using the `list` command.
-Multiple contacts in the list.
+There should be at least one contact in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.